 Identify the mood

 I like to break my stories into incidents.
-In each scene there are characters that perform specific actions to accomplish a goal.
+In each scene, some characters perform specific actions to accomplish a goal.
 So, read over your story and isolate all the individual incidents.

 Now, select one.
 What is the mood of that event?
 Is a married couple arguing over money?
 Is a corrupt businessman afraid of the intern who is threatening to expose him?
 Name the mood, then look for places where you can amplify it with some descriptive words to complement your intention.

-For instance, angry scenes can be punctuated with shorter sentences and violent gestures.
-People tend to cross their arms, their faces become flushed or red involuntarily, and they sometimes clench their jaw.
+For instance, you can punctuate angry scenes with shorter sentences and violent gestures.
+People tend to cross their arms, their faces become flushed or red involuntarily, and they sometimes clench their jaws.
 There are a ton of mannerisms you can describe.
 These help the reader understand the emotions involved.

 Use your senses

 Writing instructors often recommend that you make a chart of sensory words you could use to describe something.
 So, let’s say you want to describe that corrupt businessman.
 List out some of your senses and find words that describe your character or environment.
 For example, smells associated with the corrupt man might be stale cigarette smoke, musky cologne, or old sweat.
 Sounds could include a raspy cough or the clink of the coins he rubs together when he’s nervous.
 You get the idea.